gregrickaby/gregrickaby/images.md

 ### Use as a script

 Where ImageMagick really shines is when it's used in scripts.
-Below is a bash function to create some images for a hero component on a website.
+Below is a bash function to create some images for a hero component that I want to upload to a website.
 It requires the [ImageOptim-CLI](https://github.com/JamieMason/ImageOptim-CLI).

 1. Add the following to `~/.bashrc` or `~/.zshrc`
 2. Restart your terminal